csr/FreshApp/README.md

 # Everyone is encouraged to collaborate

 Let's make this app something that matters.
 Let's help people who deserve attention.
+If you want to push a lot of code, please do!
+If you have an idea that could improve Fresh, please tell everyone about it!